Your guide to payroll in Thailand

 3) Workers’ Compensation Fund

-Thai employers make annual contributions to the Workers’ Compensation Fund (WCF).
+Thai employers must make annual contributions to the Workers’ Compensation Fund (WCF).
 This fund helps support employees and their families in the case of work-related illness, injury, or death.

 Employers contribute 0.2% to 1% of their employees’ annual wages to WCF, depending on how risky the work is (the higher the risk level, the higher the contribution).